HL7/fhir-saner/input/pagecontent/measure_aggregation.md

 Group reports by aggregatation region.
 This implementation guide does not specify how these groupings are created, but there are several mechanisms that might be used in an implementation:

+1. Aggregate within a Facility to support consolidated reporting from multiple agents (e.g., information systems) within a facility for external reporting.
-1. Aggregate by geolocation - When an implementation provides geographic coordinates, aggregates can be defined by polygons defining the set of geographic regions.
+2. Aggregate by geolocation - When an implementation provides geographic coordinates, aggregates can be defined by polygons defining the set of geographic regions.
-2. Aggregate by address - Some geographies can be aggregated by postal address.
+3. Aggregate by address - Some geographies can be aggregated by postal address.
 Postal addresses identify some geopolitical boundries, includeing
    * [Cities](http://www.hl7.org/fhir/datatypes-definitions.html#Address.city),
    * Counties or parishes (known as the [district](http://www.hl7.org/fhir/datatypes-definitions.html#Address.district) in the FHIR Address data type),
    * (States)[http://www.hl7.org/fhir/datatypes-definitions.html#Address.state],
    * (Country)[http://www.hl7.org/fhir/datatypes-definitions.html#Address.country], and
    * (Zip Code or Postal Code)[http://www.hl7.org/fhir/datatypes-definitions.html#Address.postalCode].
+   * Provider or Hospital Service Areas or Referral Regions (see [Dartmouth Atlas](#dartmouth) below).
-3. Aggregate by a (List)[http://hl7.org/fhir/list.html] - A list of Location resources can be created by enumerating every Location resource within the List resource.
+4. Aggregate by a (List)[http://hl7.org/fhir/list.html] - A list of Location resources can be created by enumerating every Location resource within the List resource.
-4. Aggregate by Facility to support consolidated reporting from multiple agents within a facility.

-NOTE: The [Group](http://www.hl7.org/fhir/R4/group.html) resource in FHIR R4 only supports definition of groups of individuals, devices, medications, substances or other groups.
-It does not yet allow creation of groups of locations.
-See [FHIR-28107](https://jira.hl7.org/browse/FHIR-28107).

 While the most common use case is aggregation by geopolitical boundry (e.g., city, county, state), other useful geographic regions exist.
 Neighborhood or (in the
 US, a Census Tract) can define regions that are smaller than a city or county.
 Smaller geographic regions can support additional analysis, e.g., in regard to social determinants of health, or geographic regions addressing patterns of referral or service areas (e.g., hospital referral regions and service areas).

+The [Aggregate](OperationDefinition-ProduceMeasure-aggregate.html) operation defines the algorithm for aggregating measure reports.

 ### Recommended Coding Systems and Value Sets for Location.identifer
 This implementation guide requires the Location resource reference by MeasureReport.subject to have both a name and an identitifer.
 This raises the question of